markgar/CIS4Azure-Pester/README.md

 # CIS4Azure-Pester
-An implementation of the CIS 4 Azure controls using Pester testing of ARM templates
+An implementation of the CIS 4 Azure controls using Pester testing of ARM templates.